rundtjan/gardening-app/puutarhasovellus/dokumentaatio/architecture.md

 ![Classes](luokkakuva.jpg)
 ## Logic
 The inner logic of the gardeningapplication is handled by the GardeningService-class, that communicates with the UI and the repository to create the user-experience.
+## User interface
+There are user interfaces for:
+- logging in
+- registering a new user
+- a list of plantations
+- adding a new plantation
+- editing a plantation
+- choosing year to see information from
+## Data storage
+The users and there plantations are stored in a sqlite-database.
+There are two tables, corresponding to the classes as described above under the heading "Classes".